olivia-jackson-lambert/muon-momentum-regression-model/README.md

-# Prediciting Muon Track Momentum Resolution as a Function of Momentum with Regression Modeling
+# Predicting Muon Track Momentum Resolution as a Function of Momentum with Regression Modeling

 Scikit-learn regression models are applied to predict the track momentum resolution of muons as a function of momentum in particle detectors.